Charitable Documentation

 If you’re using Charitable Ambassadors version 2.0 or above, there are additional parameters you can use to filter which campaigns are shown:

 • parent: Show only the child campaigns of a specific parent campaign.
+This is an alias for parent_campaigns when using Charitable Ambassadors.
+Pass multiple IDs as a comma separated list.

 • fundraiser_type: Show only fundraiser campaigns of a specific type.
 Options include: